Carla-de-Beer/amazon-bedrock-image-generator/README.md

 ## [Backend code and IaC](https://github.com/Carla-de-Beer/amazon-bedrock-image-generator/tree/main/bedrock-image-generator-backend)

+**IMPORTANT**: Remember to request access to the **Amazon Titan Image Generator G1 model** within your chosen region inside Amazon
+Bedrock in order to be able to use it.

 The backend consists principally of an AWS Lambda function.
 The Lambda function forwards the request payload to the [Amazon Titan Image Generator G1](https://docs.aws.amazon.com/bedrock/latest/userguide/model-parameters-titan-image.html) Bedrock model.